-Silicon Valley Bank Revolving Line of Credit
+SVB Revolving Line of Credit

-In January 2013, the Company entered into an amended loan agreement with Silicon Valley Bank, making available a revolving line of credit in an amount up to the lesser of \$1.5 million or 75% of eligible accounts receivable, and expiring in January 2015.
-Interest-only payments at a rate of 6% per annum are payable monthly through the maturity date.
-Loans drawn under the agreement are secured by eligible accounts receivable and proceeds therefrom.
-Additionally, the terms of the revolving line of credit contain various affirmative and negative covenants.
-There were no amounts outstanding under this loan as of June 30, 2014 or December 31, 2013.
+In January 2013, the Company entered into an amended loan agreement with Silicon Valley Bank, making available a revolving line of credit in the amount up to the lesser of \$1.5 million or 75% of eligible accounts receivable.
+There were no amounts outstanding under this loan as of December 31, 2014.
+The SVB revolving line of credit expired unused in January 2015.